Maronites in Israel: Maronite Church in Israel

 The Maronite Church has been in formal communion with the Roman Catholic Church since 1182.
 As an Eastern Catholic church (a sui juris Eastern Church in communion with Rome, which yet retains its own language, rites and canon law), it has its own liturgy, which basically follows the Antiochene rite in classical Syriac.
 The Maronite Patriarchal Vicariate in Jerusalem dates from 1895.

 The Maronites in Israel and the Palestinian territories are subject to either the Maronite Catholic Archeparchy of Haifa and the Holy Land, or the Maronite Catholic Patriarchal Exarchate of Jerusalem and Palestine, both in turn subject to the Maronite Patriarch of Antioch, but since 1996 both these jurisdictions of the Maronite Church have been in the pastoral care of one single bishop, being united for now in persona episcopi.
 The current archbishop of Haifa and the Holy Land is Moussa El-Hage since 2012, succeeding original archbishop Paul Nabil El-Sayah.
 Between 1906 and 1996, the territory was part of the Maronite Catholic Archeparchy of Tyre, while Jerusalem was served by a patriarchal vicar.

-According to the 2018 Annuario Pontificio, in 2017 the Maronite Catholic Archeparchy of Haifa and the Holy Land had 10,000 members, 8 parishes and 6 priests.
-The Maronite Catholic Patriarchal Exarchate of Jerusalem and Palestine had 504 members, 3 parishes and 1 priest.
+According to the 2022 Annuario Pontificio, in 2021 the Maronite Catholic Archeparchy of Haifa and the Holy Land had 10,000 members, 6 parishes, 11 priests and 1 deacon.
+In 2020, the Maronite Catholic Patriarchal Exarchate of Jerusalem and Palestine had 504 members, 3 parishes, 1 priest and 1 deacon.

 Identity

 Maronite Aramean identity

-A study on Maronites' identity in Israel, performed at Haifa University, was said to have found that part of this community rejected Arab identity in favor of a distinct Maronite identity, and that many Maronite residents of Jish considered themselves Aramean Christian Maronites.
+A study on Maronites' identity in Israel performed at Haifa University found that most of this community rejected Arab identity in favor of a distinct Maronite identity, and that many Maronite residents of Jish considered themselves Aramean Christian Maronites.

 In 2014, Israel decided to recognize the Aramean community within its borders as a national minority, allowing some of the Christians in Israel to be registered as "Aramean", instead of "Arab" or "Unclassified".
-The Christians, who may apply for recognition as Aramean, are mostly Galilean Maronites, who trace their culture, ancestry and language to Arameans.
+The Christians, who may apply for recognition as Aramean, are mostly Galilean Maronites, who trace part of their cultural identity to the Arameans.

 Language

-Traditionally, Neo-Aramaic had been the spoken language of the Maronites up to the 17th century, when Arabic took its place, while Classical Syriac remained in use only for liturgical purposes.
-In 2011, activists tried to revitalize Neo-Aramaic by teaching it for young children in Jish Elementary School, with approval of the Israeli Ministry of Education.
+Traditionally, Neo-Aramaic had been the spoken language of the Maronites, even in Lebanon, up to the 17th century, when differing linguistic and sociological pressures caused Arabic to displace it as the main language, while Classical Syriac variety of Aramaic remained in use only for liturgical purposes.
+In 2011, activists tried to revitalize Syriac by teaching it for young children in Jish Elementary School, with approval of the Israeli Ministry of Education.
 The program was implemented briefly by the school, but was quickly dropped.